No tour escort; explore at your own pace

 Day 8: Athens/USA.
 Bid farewell to Athens as you're escorted to the airport to board your return flight.
 Your journey comes to an end as you arrive in the USA later today.
 Breakfast provided.

 At the ports of Mykonos, Patmos & Santorini, disembarkation is by tender boats, weather permitting.
 Kusadasi & Patmos stops might be in inverted order.
 Passengers taking the optional shore excursions disembark first.
 The itinerary listed, including ports of call, embarkation/disembarkation times, shore excursions and prices, were correct at time of publication.
-We and our partner, Louis Cruise Lines, will do our utmost to adhere to the itinerary as listed, but due to sea conditions and other factors, minor changes to the itinerary may be necessary, and some shore excursions shown may not be available.
-As necessary, Louis Cruise Lines may also substitute another ship from their fleet of similar size and amenities.
+We and our partner, Celestyal Cruise Lines, will do our utmost to adhere to the itinerary as listed, but due to sea conditions and other factors, minor changes to the itinerary may be necessary, and some shore excursions shown may not be available.
+As necessary, Celestyal Cruise Lines may also substitute another ship from their fleet of similar size and amenities.
 We will do our very best to immediately inform travelers of any such changes.

 Why not take advantage of your already-included international airfare and visit the classical cities of Corinth, Mycenae, Olympia, and Delphi?
 Your extension includes superior hotels, most meals and guided touring of the most fascinating of the classical cities of Greece, including entrance fees to places visited.